2 - What to report

 Fields, discoveries and TUF contain one or several projects.
 Project is a basic definition in the NPD resource classification of petroleum (see chapter 3).

 All recoverable petroleum volumes must be assigned to a project.
 A project represents the connection between a petroleum volume and the decision process, including budget allocation.
-Generally speaking, a project will represent a specific level of maturity when a decision is made as to whether or not to proceed (i.e. to spend money).
-An additional project in a field or a discovery can represent development of one or more new deposits, or it can represent a specific measure on a field.
+A project will have a specific level of maturity regarding a decision to whether to proceed (i.e. to spend money).
+An additional project in a field or a mature discovery can represent development of one or more new deposits, or it can represent a specific measure to optimise production on a field.

-Projects also apply to pipelines.
+Projects also apply to TUF.
 An additional project in a pipeline-reporting file can for example be a new pipeline or a new compressor.

-Each project should be placed in a resource class based on the maturity of the project, see chapter 3.2 – Resource Classes.
+Each project should be placed in a resource class based on its maturity, see chapter 3.2 – Resource Classes.

-Several projects can be included in one profile collection, but only if the projects are in the same resource class.
+Several projects can be included in one profile collection, but only if the projects are in the same resource class and the year for DG3 is the same.
 It could be relevant to distribute the reporting across multiple profile collections if the projects have different decision progress.
 For more information, see chapter 6 “Completion of the spreadsheet” – profile 1-15 (= profile collections)

 For mutually exclusive projects (targeting the same volume), only the most probable project should be reported.

-Delta profiles should be reported in a logical order such that they are addable and give a total realistic production scenario.
-This applies to all projects with profiles, i.e. RC 1-5.
+Delta profiles should be reported in a logical order such that they add up and give a total realistic production scenario.
+This applies to all projects with profiles, i.e. RC1-5.
 The assumptions for the scenario should be described in the text box.

-This list will form the basis for the reporting and there is a separate process to handle this.
+This list of projects will form the basis for the reporting and is handled in a separate process.
 Changes to the project list after September 1st must be agreed with the NPD.
+For further information, see Guidelines for the Project List.